Parents, have you heard of the term whooping cough? Find out what it means and what you can do to prevent it.

 What is the treatment for pertussis?

-Pertussis is generally treated with antibiotics and early treatment is very important.
-Treatment may make the infection less severe if it is started early, before coughing fits begin.
+Pertussis is generally treated with antibiotics.
+Early treatment is very important.
+Treatment may make the infection less severe if it is started early before coughing fits begin.
 Treatment can also help prevent spreading the disease to close contacts (people who have spent a lot of time around the infected person).
 3

 How do I prevent pertussis?